-public void start(int options) throws BundleException 6.1.4.31 options The options for starting this bundle.
-See START TRANSIENT and START ACTIVATION POLICY.
-The Framework must ignore unrecognized options.

-□ Starts this bundle.
+9.1.5.33 public void start(int options) throws BundleException

+- options The options for starting this bundle.
+See START_TRANSIENT and START_ACTIVATION_POLICY.
+The Framework must ignore unrecognized options. - □ Starts this bundle.

-If this bundle's state is UNINSTALLED then an IllegalStateException is
+If this bundle's state is UNINSTALLED then an IllegalStateException is thrown.

-If the Framework implements the optional Start Level service and the current start level is less than this bundle's start level:
+If the current start level is less than this bundle's start level:

-- If the START_TRANSIENT option is set, then a BundleException is thrown indicating this bundle cannot be started due to the Framework's current start level. - Otherwise, the Framework must set this bundle's persistent autostart setting to Started with declared activation if the

-START_ACTIVATION_POLICY option is set or Started with eager activation if not set.
+- If the START_TRANSIENT option is set, then a BundleException is thrown indicating this bundle cannot be started due to the Framework's current start level. - Otherwise, the Framework must set this bundle's persistent autostart setting to Started with declared activation if the START_ACTIVATION_POLICY option is set or Started with eager activation if not set.